EPUB: .opf file

 The OPF file, traditionally named content.opf, houses the EPUB book's metadata, file manifest, and linear reading order.
 This file has a root element package and four child elements: metadata, manifest, spine, and guide.
 Furthermore, the package node must have the unique-identifier attribute.
-The .opf file's mimetype is application/oebps-package+xml.
+The .opf file's MIME type is application/oebps-package+xml.

 The metadata element contains all the metadata information for a particular EPUB file.
 Three metadata tags are required (though many more are available): title, language, and identifier. title contains the title of the book, language contains the language of the book's contents in RFC 3066 format or its successors, such as the newer RFC 4646 and identifier contains a unique identifier for the book, such as its ISBN or a URL.
 The identifier's id attribute should equal the unique-identifier attribute from the package element.

 The manifest element lists all the files contained in the package.
 Each file is represented by an item element, and has the attributes id, href, media-type.
 All XHTML (content documents), stylesheets, images or other media, embedded fonts, and the NCX file should be listed here.
 Only the .opf file itself, the container.xml, and the mimetype files should not be included.

 The spine element lists all the XHTML content documents in their linear reading order.
 Also, any content document that can be reached through linking or the table of contents must be listed as well.
 The toc attribute of spine must contain the id of the NCX file listed in the manifest.
 Each itemref element's idref is set to the id of its respective content document.

 The guide element is an optional element for the purpose of identifying fundamental structural components of the book.
 Each reference element has the attributes type, title, href.
 Files referenced in href must be listed in the manifest, and are allowed to have an element identifier (e.g. #figures in the example).